 Careers at The Center for Family Justice

-The Center takes part in national demonstration projects and studies and has established best practices in its client services.
-It has grown to a $2.8 million agency with more than 45 employees who have earned the respect of their peers.
+We work in a climate of mutual respect and teamwork, supported by the CEO/President and administrative staff.
+CFJ takes part in national demonstration projects and studies and has established best practices in its client services.
+It has grown to a $2.8 million agency with more than 50 employees who have earned the respect of their peers.